 The fair value of investments traded in active markets is based on quoted market prices at the balance sheet date.
-A market is regarded as active if quoted prices are readily and regularly available from an exchange, dealer, broker, industry group, pricing service, or regulatory agency, and those prices represent actual and regularly occurring market transactions on an arm's length basis.
-The quoted market price used for financial assets held by the Company is the current bid price.
-These investments are included in Level 1.
 Investments included in Level 1 comprise primarily domestic and foreign quoted equity shares and managed funds.
 There are currently no investments in Level 1.